TRACE: Unlocking Effective CXL Bandwidth via Lossless Compression and Precision Scaling: Conclusion

 \begin{IEEEbiographynophoto}{Rui Xie} is a Ph.D. candidate in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
 His research focuses on efficient memory system design for Large Language Models.
 He received the B.E. degree in Microelectronics and Science and Engineering from Southern University of Science and Technology, China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Asad Ul Haq} is currently pursuing the Ph.D. degree in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
 His research interest is in computational CXL memory.
-He received the B.S. degree in Electrical Engineering from the National University of Sciences and Technology, Pakistan. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Linsen Ma} received the Ph.D. degree in 2025 from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
+He received the B.S. degree in Electrical Engineering from the National University of Sciences and Technology, Pakistan. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yunhua Fang} is currently pursuing the Ph.D. degree in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
+His research focuses on memory system design for AI-centric infrastructure.
+He received his B.S. degree in Computer Science from the University of California, Davis. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Linsen Ma} received the Ph.D. degree in 2025 from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
 His doctoral research focused on efficient data management over computational storage.
-He received the M.S. and B.S. degree in Electrical Engineering from Rensselaer Polytechnic Institute. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yunhua Fang} is currently pursuing the Ph.D. degree in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
-His research focuses on memory system design for AI-centric infrastructure.
-He received his B.S. degree in Computer Science from the University of California, Davis. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zirak Burzin Engineer} is a student at Wiseburn Da Vinci Science High School, El Segundo, CA, USA.
+He received the M.S. and B.S. degree in Electrical Engineering from Rensselaer Polytechnic Institute. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zirak Burzin Engineer} is a student at Wiseburn Da Vinci Science High School, El Segundo, CA, USA.
 His interests include computer architecture and machine learning.
 He contributed to this research through a summer program focused on high-performance computing. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Liu Liu} is an Assistant Professor in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
 His research interests include elastic AI computing systems and architecture design.
 He received the B.S. degree from the University of Electronic Science and Technology of China, the M.S. degree in electrical and computer engineering, and the Ph.D. degree in computer science, both from the University of California, Santa Barbara. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Tong Zhang} (Fellow, IEEE) is a Professor in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, Troy, NY, USA.
 His current research areas are computer system design with the focus on memory-centric computing for AI and data science.
 He received the B.S. and M.S. degrees in electrical engineering from Xi'an Jiaotong University, China, and the Ph.D. degree in electrical and computer engineering from the University of Minnesota, Minneapolis. \end{IEEEbiographynophoto}